Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: METHOD

 $\bullet\quad$\textbf{Logit-weighted Decoding.} We adopt logit-weighted decoding for the final prediction, which transforms the predicted rating scores from discrete integer values to continuous scores---a method proven to offer greater precision and adopted in previous work~\cite{expert}.

-Specifically, when decoding the rating token, the LLM first obtains the logit values for each possible rating token (\eg the logits for tokens ``1'', ``2'', ``3'', ``4'', and ``5''), denoted as \( l_1, l_2, \dots, l_5 \) (assuming the rating range is from one to five).
-These logits are then normalized into probabilities \( p_k \) for each rating \( k \) using the softmax function: $p_k = \frac{\exp(l_k)}{\sum_{j=1}^5 \exp(l_j)}, k \in \{1, 2, \dots, 5\}$.
-The final prediction is calculated as the expected value: $r_{ui} = \sum_{k=1}^5 k \cdot p_k$, where each possible rating is weighted by its corresponding probability.
+Specifically, when decoding the rating token for a prediction task on a scale of 1 to N, the LLM first obtains the logit values for each possible rating token (\eg the logits for token ``1'', ``2'', \dots, ``N''), denoted as \( l_1, l_2, \dots, l_N \).
+These logits are then normalized into probabilities \( p_k \) for each rating \( k \) using the softmax function: $p_k = \frac{\exp(l_k)}{\sum_{j=1}^N \exp(l_j)}, k \in \{1, 2, \dots, N\}$.
+The final prediction is calculated as the expected value: $r_{ui} = \sum_{k=1}^N k \cdot p_k$, where each possible rating is weighted by its corresponding probability.

-$\bullet\quad$\textbf{Efficient Rating Prediction.} Since the LLM is instructed to output ratings in a fixed format, starting with the phrase ``Predicted Rating:'' as specified in the predictor prompt, we can skip decoding these predictable and invariant words.
-We directly decode the final rating using logit-weighted decoding.
-Only decoding the single rating token significantly reduces inference time and costs.
+$\bullet\quad$\textbf{Efficient Rating Prediction.} As the predictor prompt instructs the LLM to produce a fixed output format that begins with "Predicted Rating:", this prefix remains constant across all predictions.
+Consequently, we can bypass decoding for these fixed tokens and focus solely on generating the final rating through logit‑weighted decoding.
+Restricting decoding to the single rating token can significantly reduce inference time and computational cost.